timjones1/fastai/README.md

 working with drives in linux, with Paperspace they provide a drive with persistent storage in the `/storage` folder, to check the drives and space available use `df` which stands for disk free, use `df -h` for human readable space free.

+### Walkthru 4

+while working on the terminal if you want to delete everything to the left of the cursor position it is `Ctrl + U` , to delete everything to the right of the cursor it is `Ctrl + K`.